-In 1893, ten young women at Lombard College in Galesburg, Illinois shared a vision and a dream of a national organization dedicated to the personal growth of women.
+In 1893, ten young women at Lombard College in Galesburg, Illinois shared a dream of a national organization dedicated to the personal growth of women.
 Their dream became Alpha Xi Delta, one of the oldest women's fraternities in the United States.

 Now a national fraternity with more than 150,000 initiated members, our fraternity is a progressive organization with college chapters and alumnae associations throughout the United States.

 Alpha Xi Delta is proud of its rich history and lasting impact on its members and the Panhellenic community.
 In fact, Alpha Xi Delta's first National Panhellenic Conference (NPC) Chairman wrote the Panhellenic Creed, which all members of NPC still recite on college campuses today.

 Through their membership in Alpha Xi Delta, our bold and talented sisters are inspired to realize their potential.
 These women are genuine, lifelong friends who are involved in their communities and dedicated to inspiring the lives of others.
 Alpha Xi Delta provides opportunities for fun, friendship, and leadership during a member’s college years and beyond.

 The mission of Alpha Xi Delta is to nurture each member.
 Alpha Xi Delta promotes unity and responsibility.
 We foster intellectual, professional, and personal growth.
 Our members are the highest examples of ethical conduct, and responsible community members.